Meredith Marakovits

 Meredith Marakovits (born July 22, 1983) is an Emmy Award-winning American sports reporter.
 As of April 2025, she is the YES Network's clubhouse reporter for the New York Yankees of Major League Baseball, where she covers the network's Yankees game broadcasts, pre-game and post-game shows, and contributes to the Yankees Batting Practice Today and Yankees Hot Stove programs.

 Marakovits is featured frequently on YES’ special Yankees programming, the YESNetwork.com website, and YES’ various social media platforms.
 Marakovits previously did radio and television work with ESPN, WFAN, Comcast SportsNet Philadelphia, and SportsNet New York (SNY), covering both local and national sports.

+Marakovits worked as a Studio host for TBS select weeks in the 2026 MLB regular season.